adamsilver/fdpb/06-an-inbox.md

 }
 ```

-When the script matches the media query it will update the HTML to to create the layout and behaviour as described earlier.
-Before `matchMedia` we had to use the broadly flakey techniques to get the width of the viewport.
+When the script matches the media query it will update the HTML to to create the layout and behaviour as described above.
+Before `matchMedia` we had to use flakey techniques to get the width of the viewport.
 Even then, you could only get the value in pixels, not `em`s.
 You should use `em`s because they honour peoples' browser configurations such as if they increase their font size[^].
 Otherwise, the layout will break.

 ## Select all